juliandeanmoran/SGC_exampleWorkflow/README.md

 ## :brain: conceptual overview

+- disclaimer: this is only a preliminary data visualization workflow

 - here we analyse a 135-neuron calcium imaging dataset for common patterns of activity
 	+ all 135 activity traces are collected from the same *C. elegans* whole-brain
 	+ all 135 traces have already been tracking-proofread and removed of motion, bleaching, and neighbor-invasion artifacts